The home equity loan process

 Information you’ll need to apply for a home equity loan

-To make completing the home equity loan application process as easy as possible, you should gather all of your financial information and required documentation in advance.
+To make completing the home equity loan application process as easy as possible, you should gather all your financial information and required documentation in advance.

 The following is a brief list of information you may need to obtain to complete your home equity loan application quickly: